-To learn more about Jeanne Clery and the Clery Act, please visit www. securityoncampus.org
+To learn more about Jeanne Clery and the Clery Act, please visit securityoncampus.org

-In compliance with this act, the Ozarks Technical Community College, Safety and Security Department compiles the Annual Security Report, which contains the aforementioned information.
+In compliance with this act, the OTC, Safety and Security department compiles the Annual Security Report, which contains the aforementioned information.
 In addition to campus crime statistics, this report also is a resource guide for campus safety services and crime prevention strategies.

-To view the Annual Security Report and other information about the Safety and Security Department please visit www.otc.edu/security.
+To view the Annual Security Report and other information about the Safety and Security department please visit otc.edu/security.